Hi. I’m Jodi Ettenberg. Welcome to Legal Nomads.

 This is my vaguely chronological account of living and eating my way around the world.

 In 2008, I quit my job as a lawyer and took off to travel for what I thought would be a year.
 I had saved up working at a law firm, and I wanted a place to post photos and share crazy stories so that my friends and family could follow along from afar.
 Legal Nomads was born.

 Along the way, I realized I did not want to return to the law.
 Instead, I kept traveling to the places that left me wide-eyed and smiling.
 I found myself deeply addicted to noodle soup.
 I met wonderful people who taught me about countries they love.

 Over 8 years later, Legal Nomads remains a place to tell stories.
 Over those years, the site has morphed into a place where people can learn about how food shapes what we see and experience, and how it deepens knowledge about culture and history.
-Using long form narrative and long photo essays, I have shared my adventures and misadventures and the stories behind the foods we eat.
-Rounding out the site are resources for world travel, tips for eating street food in the form of my book, and hand-drawn typographic maps of food.
+The site features my adventures and misadventures and the stories behind the foods we eat, shared via longform narrative and photo essays.
+Rounding out the site are resources for world travel, tips for safe eating, and hand-drawn typographic maps of food that I designed.
 More than anything, my work and this site has become about connecting to others through the universality of food.More About Me Here →